+SimCSE is a sentence embedding model based on contrastive learning with BERT.
+It has two types: unsup-SimCSE and sup-SimCSE, depending on how positive samples are defined.
+In this study, unsup-SimCSE is used.

+RoBERTa is a model that improves the performance of BERT by changing the pre-training settings of BERT, and by tuning the hyperparameters.

-We used \texttt{bert-base-uncased} model of BERT from huggingface transformers library \citep{wolf-etal-2020-transformers}.
-We input the sentences into BERT and removed the stopwords, [CLS] and [SEP] from the output tokens.
-For one of the methods (SynWMD), however, we did not remove the stopwords, since removing them would have deteriorated the performance.
+The BERT, SimCSE, and RoBERTa models we used have 12 layers and 12 heads, resulting in a total of 144 extractable SAMs.
+We input the sentences into BERT and removed the stopwords and special tokens such as [CLS] and [SEP] from the output tokens\footnote{ For one of the benchmarking OT methods (SynWMD), we did not remove the stopwords since removing them would have deteriorated the performance.}.

-The word embeddings used in the experiments are the static embeddings taken from the 0th layer (BERT0) of BERT and the dynamic embeddings taken from the 12th layer (BERT12), the final layer of BERT.
-We performed whitening for all the word embeddings, because the representation of BERT is known to be anisotropic \citep{ethayarajh-2019-contextual}.
-Note that the BERT0 gives only approximation of statistic embeddings, because the segmentation embeddings and the position embeddings are added.
-BERT computes many SAMs internally.
-Since \texttt{bert-base-uncased} model has a 12-layer, 12-head attention mechanism, there are $12\times 12 = 144$ SAMs that can be extracted.
-The SAMs and other hyperparameters used were determined by tuning with the dev set.
+The word embeddings used in the experiments are the static embeddings\footnote{Note that the embeddings taken from the 0th layer are only approximate statistic embeddings, because the segmentation embeddings and the position embeddings are added.} taken from the input layer, i.e., the 0th layer, and the dynamic embeddings taken from the final layer, i.e., the 12th layer.
+We call such word embeddings BERT0, BERT12, and so on.
+When computing embeddings for STS methods such as WMD, recomputing the embeddings for each method may result in different embeddings due to the randomness of dropout.
+Therefore, to ensure an accurate comparison of STS methods, we had computed the embeddings once and used them for all the STS methods.
+We performed whitening for all the word embeddings because the representation of BERT is known to be anisotropic~\cite{ethayarajh-2019-contextual}.